tgu85/rwms/README.md

    2. Install Node.js requirements with `npm install`.

 ## Run the application
-1. Start the flask server by executing `flask run` in the directory `api`.
+1. Start the flask server by executing `python run.py` in the directory `api`.
 2. Start the frontend with `npm start`.